mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 When the app is deployed, the static resources are placed in a separate structure.
 This includes the following:

-* *index.html* – the initial HTML page which is loaded when the end-user starts the Mendix Client — this contains the client configuration and other static non-Mendix content (for example if Google analytics is added to the app)
+* *index.html* – the initial HTML page which is loaded when the end-user starts the Mendix Client — this contains the client configuration and other static non-Mendix content (for example if Google analytics is added to the app).
-* App styling/Atlas – the app-specific CSS styling and static visual elements which define how a page is displayed
+* App styling/Atlas – the app-specific CSS styling and static visual elements which define how a page is displayed.
-* Widgets – both native and web core widgets which are used by this app
+* Widgets – both native and web core widgets which are used by this app.
 * The Dojo client has the following resources:
     * *mxui.js* – the main Mendix Client code.
     * Page definitions – XML page definitions which tell the Mendix Client what the pages for this app look like.